gradle/gradle/design-docs/continuous-build.md

 To be able to detect changes during the running build, the file watching should start before the task is executed.
 The current `FileSystemChangeWaiter` interface should be replaced (or modified) to support this.

-Usage of `FileSystemSubset.Builder` in `registerWatchPoints` method of `FileCollectionDependency` interface should be replaced with an interface that has the registration methods on it and so that registering inputs doesn't have to be coupled with `FileSystemSubset`.
+Usage of `FileSystemSubset.Builder` in `registerWatchPoints` method of `FileCollectionInternal` interface should be replaced with an interface that has the registration methods on it and so that registering inputs doesn't have to be coupled with `FileSystemSubset`.

 The current code in [ContinuousBuildActionExecuter](https://github.com/gradle/gradle/blob/fe03c3d452b6c04a152f4485e7598c0a4f295340/subprojects/launcher/src/main/java/org/gradle/launcher/exec/ContinuousBuildActionExecuter.java#L112-L117):